The United℠ Explorer Card is a good choice if you’re a regular United flyer and can wait for Saver Awards to use your miles.

 To apply for the United℠ Explorer Card, you must be at least 18 years old (19 in Alabama and Nebraska, 21 in Puerto Rico).

 - Date of birth, mother’s maiden name and Social Security number.

 - Total gross annual income and primary source of income.

 - Optional: MileagePlus number.

 You’ll have a better chance of being approved for the United℠ Explorer Card if you apply with a good to excellent credit score of 670 or higher.

 How to apply for the United℠ Explorer Card

 1. Go to the Chase website and click Apply Now.

-2. Complete the application with your name, address, annual income and Social Security number.
+2. Complete the application with details like your name, address, annual income and Social Security number.
 Then review your application and submit it.